If you’re hoping to be pregnant — or hoping not to be — anything and everything may feel like a symptom.

 Eclectic food combos, tropical fruits you ate years ago while on vacation, or a late-night treat all might appeal to you now.
 Food cravings are as varied as pregnant women themselves.
 All over the world, women have the weirdest cravings.

 What brings about these cravings?
 Doctors suggest it’s your body’s way of asking for a nutrient it needs.
-So, it’s really not that ice cream your body wants, rather something in it, like calcium (source).
+So, it’s really not that ice cream your body wants, but rather something in it, like calcium (16).

 The thing with cravings is that you can easily replace good nutritious meals with what you crave.
-Unfortunately, this can mean both you and your baby get empty calories in place of the nutrition you require.
-Plus you may gain lots of weight.
+Unfortunately, this can mean both you and your baby get empty calories instead of the required nutrition.
+Plus, you may gain lots of weight.

 13. Food Aversions

-Why does it happen?
 There is no conclusive reason why a pregnant woman will have food aversions.
-However, doctors link the hormone hCG to this symptom since it peaks about the time when nausea and vomiting starts (source).
+However, doctors link the hormone hCG to this symptom since it peaks about the time when nausea and vomiting start (17).

-The best way to handle food aversion is to speak to your doctor or nutritionist about it.
+The best way to handle food aversion is to speak to your doctor or nutritionist.
 This is because you may have aversions to healthy foods.
 A professional will work with you to identify other foods that will provide the same nutrition or better.

 14. Frequent Urination

 Frequent urination is common in the first trimester for two reasons.
 First, your body’s working overtime to eliminate waste from your system.
-Second, your growing uterus and baby press against your bladder, making you feel like peeing often (source).
+Second, your growing uterus and baby press against your bladder, making you feel like peeing often.

 You can reduce the visits by replacing teas, colas, and coffee with water and other healthy drinks.
 This is because caffeine makes you urinate more.

 This would be a great time to start working on your kegel exercises.
 These exercises do a good job of helping to strengthen vaginal muscles.
-They also help strengthen muscles that support the bladder, uterus, and bowels.
+They also help strengthen muscles that support the bladder, uterus, and bowels, which will minimize decreased bladder control.

 15. Dizzy Spells